Cuyahoga Valley National Park: History

 The Towpath Trail follows the historic route of the Ohio and Erie Canal.
 Before the canal was built, Ohio was a sparsely settled wilderness where travel was difficult and getting crops to market was nearly impossible.
 The canal, built between 1825 and 1832, provided a new transportation route from Cleveland on Lake Erie, to Portsmouth on the Ohio River.
 The canal connected Ohio to the rest of the eastern United States.
 Numerous wayside exhibits provide information about canal features and sites of historic interest.

 Visitors can walk or ride along the same path that the mules used to tow the canal boats loaded with goods and passengers.
 The scene is different than it was then; the canal was full of water carrying a steady flow of boats.
 Evidence of beavers can be seen in many places along the trail.

 Stanford House (formerly Stanford Hostel)

 Located in the scenic Cuyahoga Valley near Peninsula, Stanford House is a historic 19th-century farm home built in the 1830s by George Stanford, one of the first settlers in the Western Reserve.
 In 1978, the NPS purchased the property to serve as a youth hostel in conjunction with the American Youth Hostels (AYH) organization.
 In March 2011, Stanford Hostel became Stanford House, Cuyahoga Valley National Park's first in-park lodging facility.
-The home was renovated by the Conservancy for Cuyahoga Valley National Park and the National Park Service.
+The home was renovated by the Conservancy for Cuyahoga Valley National Park and the National Park Service, and is only available to parties willing to rent the entire house.
+There are no other lodging facilities within the park, and camping and overnight parking are prohibited in the park.